iaolukunle/pdsnd_github/README.md

 Project Created 11th May, 2021.
 README Created 23rd May, 2021

 ### Project Title
 Explore Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+This project explores the Bikeshare data from three different cities including:
+New York City, Washington and Chicago.

 ### Files used
 Include the files used